What are Dentures?

 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at 817-277-7800 in Arlington, Texas for an appointment with our dentist.
+For more information about dentures near Arlington, Texas, call our office at 817-277-7800 to schedule an appointment with a dentist.

 A partial denture is a removable, yet natural-looking dental appliance that helps restore the form and function of your jaw by replacing one or more missing teeth.
 When you are missing one or more teeth, the bite pressures shift in your mouth.
 Other teeth may begin to move to compensate for the “gap” in your bite, and you may experience shrinking of both the soft tissues and the supporting bone near your missing teeth.
 This can alter your physical appearance and lead to subsequent problems with your other teeth.
 A partial denture keeps the underlying structures of your mouth – your gums, jawbone, facial muscles, etc. – active and engaged.
 It helps prevent further shifting of the other teeth in your mouth while giving you the confidence of having a beautiful, complete smile.